Oversleeping: How Much Rest is Too Much?

 How many hours of sleep should you get each night?

 If you need more than 8 hours of sleep each night, it’s recommended to sleep as much as you need to feel alert and awake the next day.
-However, there is also an associated risk with excessive sleep and dementia and Alzheimer’s disease.
-People who sleep 9 hours or more are more likely to have memory loss as they age.

 What causes excessive sleeping?